Luminosity-azur/starter-hugo-academic/content/home/hobbies.md

     exclude_future: false
     exclude_past: false
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 0
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
 design:
   # Choose a view for the listings:
-  view: Compact
+  view: list
-  columns: '2'
+  columns: '3'
 ---